MartinArmstrongAU/CP3407_Group_Project/iteration_2_plan.md

 ***

-## Second Iteration Velocity:
+## First Iteration Velocity:
-* The amount of work days that our team can handle in one iteration = the number of people on our team * 20 working days in our iteration * our team's velocity.
+* The amount of work days that our team can handle in one iteration = the number of people on our team * 20 working days in our iteration * our team's first pass velocity.
-* The amount of work days that our team can handle in one iteration = 2 * 20 * 0.25 = 10 working days.
+* The amount of work days that our team can handle in one iteration = 2 * 20 * 1.0 = 40 working days.

-## User Stories Completed in Iteration 1:
+* NOTE: We are aware that we are supposed to start with an initial first pass velocity of 0.7 (instead of 1.0), however, we are assuming and expecting that a third working developer (Cobey Smith) is going to join our team (and contribute) at some point during the first iteration (but we are not sure exactly when and as a result, we have guessed/estimated that she will contribute about 30% which is why we increased the initial velocity by 30% from 0.7 to 1.0).

+## First Iteration - Completed/Finished User Stories:
 1. - [x] [User Story 11:](./user_stories/user_story_11.md)
 (Title: Create Cleaner Profile - as an Individual Cleaner) (Priority: 10) (Estimate: 3 days) - DONE
 2. - [x] [User Story 01:](./user_stories/user_story_01.md)